-The Sanders Prize in Philosophy of Religion is administered by Dean Zimmerman.
-Dean Zimmerman is Professor of Philosophy at Rutgers University and co-editor of Oxford Studies in Philosophy of Religion.
+The Sanders Prize in Metaphysics is administered by Dean Zimmerman, Professor of Philosophy at Rutgers University and co-editor of Oxford Studies in Metaphysics.

 The next competition for the Sanders Prize in Philosophy of Religion will occur in 2021.
 Submissions are due January 31st, 2021.
 Please send your submissions to the following email address: firstname.lastname@example.org.
 You will receive confirmation of our receipt of your submission within a few days.